vegos/amnvolt_v3_firmware/Hardware Mod for V3 Battery Drain/README.md

-# Detailed Documentation: AMNVOLT Mini SI4732 V3 Battery Drain Hardware Mod
+# Detailed Documentation: AMNVOLT Mini SI4732 V3 Battery Drain Hardware Mod and Noise on FET Mod

 This document presents a detailed analysis, rationale, and procedure for a hardware modification to the AMNVOLT Mini SI4732 V3 receiver.
 The goal is to eliminate unwanted battery drain observed while the device is powered off, which stems from a design issue in the Hi-Z antenna input buffer.
+Also (see update #3) after the mod (Update 1 & 2) noise problem detected and fixed.

+Please note that everything written here are for the Amnvolt V3.
+The V3S has all these fixed.

 ---

 ## 🧠 Background & Root Cause

-The V3 version of the AMNVOLT Mini introduces a Hi-Z front-end input circuit intended to improve reception with active antennas.
+The V3 version of the AMNVOLT Mini ATS introduces a Hi-Z front-end input circuit intended to improve reception with active antennas.
 However, this feature introduces a flaw: the Hi-Z buffer stage receives power directly from the battery (VBAT), and **remains powered even when the main power switch is off**.

 At the heart of this problem lies a transistor (labeled `K51G`) which switches or buffers power for the Hi-Z stage.
 Its **drain pin is connected directly to VBAT** (bottom right pin when looking the PCB with the SMA connector up/right), meaning the transistor (and by extension, the buffer circuit) continuously draws current, discharging the battery even when the device is powered off by the hardware switch.